frsyuki/spread/README.md

 ### Changing weight of load balancing

 You can set a **weight** parameter for replication-sets.
 It affects to decieds which replication-set is selected to store a new data.
+The default weight is 10.

 A replication-set is selected at the probability of **weight / (sum of all weights)**.